marle3003/mokapi/docs/javascript-api/mokapi-kafka/produceretry.md

 ---
-title: KafkaProduceRetry
+title: ProduceRetry
 description: The retry option can be used to customize the configuration of the retry mechanism.
 ---
-# KafkaProduceRetry
+# ProduceRetry

-The retry option can be used to customize the configuration of the retry mechanism.
+The retry option can be used to customize the configuration of the retry mechanism used by [produce](/docs/javascript-api/mokapi-kafka/produce.md) function.

 | Name             | Type           | Description                                                                                                                                     |
 |------------------|----------------|-------------------------------------------------------------------------------------------------------------------------------------------------|